 - Public Health Microbiology

-All students, with the exception of students in the Diagnostic Imaging or Health Sciences degree completion program, will be required to comply with a background check, drug screen, and maintain health insurance during the professional training experience.
+All students will be required to comply with a background check, drug screen, and maintain health insurance during the professional training experience.

 Health Sciences Degree Completion